huikang-tmp-workspace/resume/index.md

 Machine Learning Engineer

 - Improved the recommendation systems for Quora feed and digest
-- Generated many Quora questions with ChatGPT
+- Generates Quora questions with LLMs with evaluation and logging
-- Made many tutorial bots on Poe, a marketplace of AI bots by Quora
+- Wrote and evaluated prompts for topic labelling
+- Runs the product interview for content recommendation systems
+- Promoting the internal use of Claude Code
+- Prototyping an tool to write, execute and verify Trino queries for offline data
+- Languages: python, prompt engineering, Trino/PrestoSQL, C++,
-- Technical domains: python, C++, PrestoSQL, git, prompt engineering
+- Technical domains: recommendation systems, large language models, git, A/B testing

 **Versafleet**
 `Dec 2020 - Jan 2021`<br>